awangenh/Classic-Supervised-Classifiers-for-Semantic-Segmentation/README.md

-# Tools for Classic Supervised Color-Texture Segmentation and Rersults Analysis
+# Tools for Supervised Color-Texture Segmentation and Results Analysis

 This repository contains the software used for the experiments published in this paper.
 This software was build aiming the utilization and comparison of classical machine learning supervised classifiers in the semantic segmentation of agricultural aerial images.
 The code was written in c++ utilizing the OpenCV library.